 What is Linguistic Anthropology?

-If you are interested in communication, marketing, journalism, professional writing, culture, health: consider a focus in Linguistic Anthropology at UTM.
+Are you interested in communication, marketing, journalism, professional writing, culture, or health?
+Consider a focus in Linguistic Anthropology at UTM.

 Career areas include: